evandanowitz/myFlix-client/README.md

 ## Server-Side (backend) API

-- myFlix interacts with a custom API that can be accessed at the following link: [myFlix API](https://github.com/evandanowitz/movie_api.git)
-- The API contains all data relevant to the myFlix app, including information about movies, titles, descriptions, genres, directors, images, features, users, and more.
-- Please refer to the API Documentation above for information on API endpoints and data formats.
+myFlix interacts with [myFlix API](https://github.com/evandanowitz/movie_api.git), a custom API that contains all data relevant to the myFlix app, including information about movies, titles, descriptions, genres, directors, images, features, users, and more.
+Please refer to the API Documentation above for information on API endpoints and data formats.

 ## Components